UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

 your requirements, this possibility may bother you; if so, write more comprehensive test cases until it doesn't bother you.)

 .. note:: Comprehensive test coverage is a bit of a fantasy.
-YOu can make sure that every line of code you write is run at least once during the testing.
+You can make sure that every line of code you write is run at least once during the testing (this is known as "coverage").
 But you can't make sure that every function is called with *every* possible type and value!
 So what we can do is anticipate what we think might break our code, and test for that.
 Some things *will* slip through the cracks -- but here's a hint: when a bug is discovered, the first thing you should do is write a test that exercises that bug -- a test that will fail due to the bug.
 Then fix it.
 Since all your other test still pass (they do, don't they?) -- you know the fix hasn't broken anything else.
-ANd since you have a test for it -- you know you won't accidentally reintroduce that bug.
+And since you have a test for it -- you know you won't accidentally reintroduce that bug.

 More Bad Input